smikhalevski/json-marshal/README.md

 // ⮕ Set { 'aaa', 'bbb' }
 ```

-Let's stringify a `Set` that contains itself:
+Let's stringify a `Set` that contains a self-reference:

 ```ts
 import { stringify, parse } from 'json-marshal';